StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

   scope: type = "deployment" and label = "stackpack:kubernetes"
 ```

-This format supports defining many metric bindings in the same file such that they can be created or updated with a single StackState CLI command.

 Use the [StackState CLI](/setup/cli/k8sTs-cli-sts.md) to create the metric binding:

 ```bash
 sts settings apply -f metric-bindings.yaml
 ```

 Verify the results in StackState by opening the metrics perspective for a deployment.
 If you're not happy with the result simply change the metric binding in the YAML file and run the command again to update it.
+The list of nodes supports adding many metric bindings.
+Simply add another metric binding entry to the YAML array using the same steps as before.

 {% hint style="warning" %}
 The identifier is used as the unique key of a metric binding.
 Changing the identifier will create a new metric binding instead of updating the existing one.